carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ## Types of documentation
 There are different types of documentation:

-- README files
+- README and CITATION files
-- in-code documentation
+- in-code documentation (Docstrings)
-- API documentation
 - Tutorials

-We will discuss a few of them in more depth.

 ## Writing good README files
 The README file is the first thing a user/collaborator sees.
 It should include: